 Honestly, Perth these days!
-While we’re still frantically trying to tick off all the new Perth restaurants, cafes, bars and pubs that we wanted to try in 2017, 2018 comes along and with it, a whole host of new places that are cropping up all over the place, calling our names.
+While we’re still frantically trying to tick off all the new Perth restaurants, cafes, bars and pubs that we wanted to try back in 2017, a whole host of new places come along, calling our names.

-From suburban wine shops, bars and burgers, to cafes from ex-fine dining heroes, there is so much new happening in Perth in 2018 that there is a definite call for excitement.
-So next time you feel like going to that same old place and ordering your usual, why not mix it up instead at one of these new openings we’re excited for in 2018!
+From suburban wine shops and rooftop bars to burgers and epic cafes, there is so much happening in Perth in 2018 that there is a definite call for excitement.
+So next time you feel like going to that same old place and ordering your usual, why not mix it up instead at one of these new openings we’re excited for right now!

 Wines of While